 We have a worksheet available that we can offer you so we can give you a better way of managing that worksheet.

 How Do I Get Started?

 Our goal is to give every one of our clients an investment legacy.
-The first thing to do would be to schedule an appointment here so we can discuss some of your goals as an investor and determine what you are qualified to spend based on the lender recommendations.
-Then what we will be able to do is run a worksheet analysis where we look at the identified properties in the areas that you want to purchase, to see the benefits of owning an investment over 5 years or 20 years, or even longer than that for your family
+The first thing to do would be to schedule an appointment with us so we can discuss some of your goals as an investor and determine what you are qualified to spend based on the lender recommendations.
+Then, what we will be able to do is run a worksheet analysis where we look at the identified properties in the areas that you want to purchase, to see the benefits of owning an investment over 5 years or 20 years, or even longer than that for your family